Dynamic tables in Snowflake

 Metadata variables used:

-A user-defined variable defined in CONFIG_ENVIRONMENT_VARIABLES.
+wh_dynamicA user-defined variable defined in CONFIG_ENVIRONMENT_VARIABLES.

 Dynamic table with de-duplication

-.
+An entity mapping is created from the previously created staging table STG_RAW_CASH_REGISTER_EVENT.
 In the entity mapping, the relevant attributes are mapped from the source to the target entity.
-The entity mapping enables the use of variables target_entity_attribute_list_with_transform
+The entity mapping enables the use of variables target_entity_attribute_list_with_transform so that the dynamic table can be created based on metadata.

-LOAD STEP: create_dynamic_table_if_not_exists
+LOAD STEP: dynamic_table_sql_statement

 SELECT <target_entity_attribute_list_with_transform>